£35 Find Cheap Flights from Dublin to Scotland

 The average price of all round-trip flights from Dublin to Scotland clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Scotland, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Mondays.
+When flying from Dublin to Scotland, you should consider leaving on a Sunday and avoid Fridays if you are looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Fridays and the most expensive ones on Tuesdays.

 How far in advance should I book a flight from Dublin to Scotland?